 The older one-for-one Standard Feed-in Tariff offered a ‘one-for-one’ rate.
 This rate was based on the retail electricity rate paid by the customer, for excess renewable electricity generated by eligible properties.
 Entry into this scheme ended on 31 December 2012.
 Customers already on the scheme are able to remain on it until 31 December 2016 providing they remain eligible.
 However, customers are not able to change electricity retailers if they wish to remain on this scheme.

-For more information on feed-in tariffs in Victoria and understanding your eligibility visit the Department of Primary Industries website.
+For more information on feed-in tariffs in Victoria and understanding your eligibility visit the Department of Environment, Land, Water and Planning website.

 Terms and conditions apply.